7 Military Shipbuilding Companies Supporting the U.S. Navy (2026 Update)

-What Are Shipbuilding Military Contractors?
+What Are Military Shipbuilding Contractors?

 Note: The following list of military shipbuilding companies is ranked in no particular order.
-The selection criteria are based on a variety of factors, including market capitalization, revenue, and overall industry impact.
+The selection criteria are based on a variety of factors, including market capitalization, revenue and overall industry impact.
 That said, while they are highly regarded in the industry, plenty of other companies also offer exceptional products and services.

 Image by Derek Fountain (Huntington Ingalls Industries) from Defense News